unni-krishnan-95/copy/_posts/2017-01-07-sans-2016-holiday-hack-challenge.md

 It seems that the file __key_for_the_door.txt__ is our target, and it's in our home directory!

-Normally I would use the find command, grep it, and print it out suing cat... but!
+Normally I would use the find command, grep it, and print it out using cat... but!
 Since this is a learning experience, let's have some fun and do it manually!

-Remember: __\__ is used to escape characters such as spaces, hyphens, periods, etc.!
+Remember: __\\__ is used to escape characters such as spaces, hyphens, periods, etc.!

 ```console
 elf@bf0684f81315:/$ cd home